 What to Look for When Hiring a Home Care Agency

 One of the main things to consider, which is often over looked, is your loved one’s personal preferences.
-Would they prefer a caregiver of a certain gender or race?
+Would they prefer a caregiver of a certain gender?
 Do they want someone who speaks a particular language?
 The home health aide will spend quite a bit of time with your loved one so you want them to be ideally matched.

 Think specifically about what sort of help is needed.
 Will the aide be required to do household chores?
 Can your loved one perform grooming and bathing functions independently or will they require assistance from the aide?
 Think about whether or not the aide will have to provide meals or give medication support.
 All of these things should be considered when deciding which home care service to employ.